codewinds/hapi-elapsed/README.md

 ## Why

-A simple functional Hapi plugin
+A simple functional Hapi plugin which calculates and logs elapsed time

 ## Get involved